score-json/json/TSF/trustable/no-json-faults/NJF-07.4.md

     Erikhu1: 1.0
 ---

-The service does accept the escaped control characters.
+The service provided by nlohmann/json does accept escaped control characters.

-sab